-NT circular 70 of December 2013 "National Treasury also continues to encourage municipalities to keep increases in rates, tariffs and other charges at levels that reflect an appropriate balance between the interests of poor households, other customers and ensuring the financial sustainability of the municipality.
-For this reason municipalities must justify in their budget documentation all increases in excess of the 6.0 per cent upper boundary of the South African Reserve Bank's inflation target in the budget narratives".
-Nevertheless, it further indicates that tariffs should be cost reflective.
-In this regard the following represents the revenue increases included over the 2014/15 MTREF.
+National Treasury Circular 66 of December 2012 'encourages municipalities to keep increases in rates, tariffs and other charges at levels that reflect an appropriate balance between the interests of the poor households and other customers, and ensuring the financial sustainability of the municipality.
+For this reason municipalities must justify in their budget documentation all increases in excess of the 6 percent upper boundary of the SARB inflation target'.
+Nevertheless, it further indicates that tariffs should be cost-reflective.
+In this regard, the following represents the revenue increases included over the 2013/14 MTREF.

-Figure 7: Average service revenue increases
+Figure 7.7: Average service revenue increases